tocalabs/toca-docs/src/projects/automation/datastores/views.md

 #### Aliases

 Whilst Joins are great for displaying related data it can lead to duplicate column names as you might be adding a Created date column from your base table and a Created date from your external table.
 This could lead to some serious confusion as you then end up with a View which has two columns named the same!
-That's where Aliases come in to save the day.
+That's where Aliases come in.
 An alias allows you to give each column in your View a unique name so you can avoid this confusion.

 ### Where you can use a View